-Sunrise Recovery Ranch provides painkiller addiction treatment rooted in a science-based, research-supported clinical model to ensure a healthier, more satisfying life, without addiction.
+Sunrise Ranch provides painkiller addiction treatment rooted in a science-based, research-supported clinical model to ensure a healthier, more satisfying life, without addiction.

 Understanding painkiller addiction & relapse prevention